Roger Landes: The Grandclément affair.

-The most important contact of the Scientist network in Bordeau was André Grandclément, a retired army colonel and a leader of the far-right resistance organization, the Organisation civile et militaire (OCM).
+The most important contact of the Scientist network in Bordeaux was André Grandclément, a retired army colonel and a leader of the far-right resistance organization, the Organisation civile et militaire (OCM).
 Grandclément's wife was arrested by the Germans on 29 July 1943 and on 19 September 1943, Grandclément was also arrested.
 To protect his wife and secure his own release Grandclément was persuaded by the Germans to become a double agent.
 With information he provided, the Germans were able to arrest many OCM members and confiscate many of the arms that had been parachuted into them for resistance to the Germans.

-Landes was quickly aware of Grandclément's turncoat agreement with the Germans.
-The Germans allowed Grandclément a few days of freedom and on 24 September he met with Landes and other members of the Scientist network at the house of Charles Corbin, father of Landes's courier Ginette Corbin.
+Landes became aware of Grandclément's turncoat agreement with the Germans.
+On 24 September Grandclément met with Landes and other members of the Scientist network at the house of Charles Corbin, father of Landes's courier Ginette Corbin.
 Landes, armed with a pistol, intended to kill Grandclément, but was dissuaded by Corbin who did not want a gunshot to attract the Gestapo's attention to his house and family.
 Grandclément was allowed to leave the house unharmed.
 It then became a race between Landes to warn his associates to flee or go underground and the Germans to arrest them.
 With the information provided by Grandclément, the Germans were able to arrest 78 of Landes's associates and confiscate thousands of guns and millions of rounds of ammunition that SOE had parachuted into the resistance groups.
 Défence and Hays were captured and executed.
 On 26 November 1943, Landes gave each of his surviving resistance leaders 25,000 francs (about 125 British pounds) for living expenses and set out on foot with Charles Corbin to cross the Pyrenees to Spain.
 Arriving in Spain they were arrested by the Spanish authorities, but released after British intervention.
 Landes and Corbin arrived in England by airplane from Gibraltar on 16 January 1944.